 - Awarded more than 50 journalists from around the world story contest prizes, across all five languages of our fora in a COVID-19 Reporting Contest.

-As of 2021, we have expanded our offerings beyond medical experts to include issues related to the epidemic, including misinformation, economic issues, education and the impacts on marginalized communities.
+As of 2021, we have expanded our offerings beyond medical experts to include issues related to the pandemic, including misinformation, economic issues, education and the impacts on marginalized communities.
 As the pandemic wore on, we began including more training for journalists on practical skills such as health reporting, data journalism, investigative reporting, and more.

 Importantly, to counter misinformation we have brought on experts to help reporters cover the COVID-19 vaccine.
 New webinars have included Harvard School of Medicine’s Dr. Galit Alter to explain how the different vaccines work and Lorenz von Seidlein, Associate Professor at the Mahidol Oxford Tropical Medicine Research Unit (MORU) to discuss grey areas concerning the vaccines and their responses to COVID-19 variants.
 We’ve also brought on Dr. Rifat Atun, Professor of Global Health Systems at Harvard University and brought back Dr. Claire Standley, Assistant Research Professor at the Georgetown University Center for Global Health Science and Security to discuss challenges to global vaccine distribution.

 IJNet has supplemented Forum programming by publishing practical, timely resources to support the critical reporting journalists are carrying out during the pandemic.
 These include recaps of Forum webinars with key quotes and takeaways, in addition to articles that highlight efforts to combat misinformation about the virus, provide advice for reporting on vaccination campaigns, and offer tips for covering sensitive issues such as human rights violations during the pandemic.